mispellingworlds/mispellingworlds.github.io/_posts/2023-04-03-erasmus-porto.md

 <div style="display:flex; justify-content:center; padding-bottom: 20px;">
     <img src="/assets/images/porto/11.jpg" class="imgBorder" style="margin:auto; max-width:100%" alt="botanicalgarden">
 </div>
 I really wanted to go to the botanical garden for a lot of time, after finding it as an attraction on <a href="https://www.atlasobscura.com/things-to-do/porto-portugal">Atlas Obscura</a>.
 When I finally had time to go there, after the exams ended, it was winter and most of the plants were in very bad condition.
-Not the cacti I guess.
+Not the cacti though.
 <br>
 <br>
 <br>